 Getting rubber bands for the first time is annoying.
 Sometimes patients experience pain, and this is normal.
 In this article’s first part, we mentioned the physics of moving teeth and how rubber bands help exert extra pressure over teeth.

-If you feel pain, it is ok to get some ice or cold water where it hurts, and you might also take some over-the-counter pain relief medicine; just ask your Orthodontist before doing so.
+If you feel pain, it is ok to get some ice or cold water where it hurts, and you might also take some over-the-counter pain relief medicine; just ask Albany Orthodontist at Estes Orthodontics before doing so.
 However, having prolongated pain is not normal, so, in such a case, you should contact your Orthodontic specialist to get an evaluation and find the cause of the problem.